JRogaishio/SimpleCMS/README.md

 Once that setup is complete, visit the admin.php page in your web browser and the database / tables will build themselves.

+Also be sure to update the "RewriteBase" and "ErrorDocument" items on the .htaccess file to match your current setup.

 What can this new fangled CMS do?
 --------------
 FerretCMS Includes the below features in no particular order: